 - Consistent with approved Annual Conference policies (effective January 1992), the use of investment income is authorized to maintain reserve levels.
-(At the discretion of CFA, encreases may be used or.
-(1) ment shoutfalls in Conference benevalences; (2) ment shoutfalls in Conference Services, and/or (3) reduce apportionments from the Annual Conference to local churches. - Reserve funds in the amount of \$300,000 are available to never actions emerging from Annual.
-Conference vote, emergencies, support of absonces for comparison, and potential liabilities of the Conference - Of the amounts reserved: (1) up to \$50,000 is available for emergency needs of the Common Table, with the approval of CFA; and (2) up to \$100,000 may be allocated by CFA between services of Annual.
-Conference, as desired recessory - The status of Conference reserves at the end of the prior actual year is to be reviewed each year by CPA. and included in the Transmer's Report to the Annual Conference Service.
+(At the discretion of CFA, excesses may be used to: (1) meet shortfalls in Conference benevolences; (2) meet shortfalls in Conference Services; and/or (3) reduce apportionments from the Annual Conference to local churches. - Reserve funds in the amount of \$300,000 are available to cover actions emerging from Annual Conference vote, emergencies, support of advances for campaigns, and potential liabilities of the Conference - Of the amounts reserved: (1) up to \$50,000 is available for emergency needs of the Common Table, with the approval of CFA; and (2) up to \$100,000 may be allocated by CFA between sessions of Annual Conference, as deemed necessary - The status of Conference reserves at the end of the prior actual year is to be reviewed each year by CFA and included in the Treasurer's Report to the Annual Conference Session.

-F. PASTOR RELOCATION TRANSITION FUND
+E. PASTOR RELOCATION TRANSITION FUND

-- 1. By action of the June 2003 Annual Conference, CFA has established Pestor Relocation Transition Fund and has provided funding through the Conference Services apportionment. - Chardes/charges which are served by folltime chargy appointed to their charge as pertor may request ministrument on the following schedule for an incaring paster, if the previous paster served two years or less in the apprintment to their charge. - maximum of \$3,000 reimburgement. - \$2,000 minimum energy. - 3.
-No moving express will be reindorsed that are not in compliance with the Virginia Annual Conference Guidelines for Moving Repeases as printed in the Journal of the Virginia Annual Configence. - 4.
-Payment will be made at the end of the year based on a pro-rate share of the apportionment receipts from the churches.
+- 1. By action of the June 2003 Annual Conference, CFA has established Pastor Relocation Transition Fund and has provided funding through the Conference Services apportionment. - 2.
+Churches/charges which are served by fulltime clergy appointed to their charge as pastor may request reimbursement on the following schedule for an incoming pastor, if the previous pastor served two years or less in the appointment to their charge: - One-year appointment Seventy-five percent of the verified moving expenses up to a maximum of \$3,000 reimbursement. - Two-year appointment Fifty percent of the verified moving expenses up to a maximum of \$2,000 reimbursement. - 3.
+No moving expenses will be reimbursed that are not in compliance with the Virginia Annual Conference Guidelines for Moving Expenses as printed in the Journal of the Virginia Annual Conference. - 4.
+Payment will be made at the end of the year based on a pro-rata share of the apportionment receipts from the churches.